hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 The primary aim for this following exercise is:

-* To get a primary understanding of the various command line arguments that can control how a job is distributed among cpus/gpus, how to control cpu/gpu communications, etc.
+* To get a primary understanding of the various command line arguments that can control how a job is distributed among CPUs/GPUs, how to control CPU/GPU communications, etc.
 * To get an initial idea on how to play with different run-time parameters to get an optimum performance.
-* Finally, one can also make a fair comparison of performance between a *regular* LAMMPS run, the GPU package and (in the next episode) a Kokkos implementation of GPU functionality.
+* Finally, one can also make a fair comparison of performance between a *regular* LAMMPS run, the GPU package and a Kokkos implementation of GPU functionality.
 * Moreover, this exercise will also help the users to extend the knowledge of using the *package* command so that they can figure out by themselves how to use other accelerator packages in LAMMPS.